Valdemorillo: Geography

 Valdemorillo is one of the maximum suppliers of drinking water in the Community of Madrid.
 In this town, part of the Valmayor reservoir is located, which also floods the municipalities of El Escorial and Colmenarejo.
 It is the second reservoir with the highest storage capacity in the Madrid region, after El Atazar.

 Its term is partially included in the Regional Park of the middle course of the Guadarrama River and its surroundings.
 It is also part of the tourist itinerary known as the Imperial Route of the Community of Madrid, built around the roads used by Felipe II on his travels from Madrid to the Monastery of El Escorial.

+Festivities and traditions

+The town is famous for celebrating the first bullfighting fair of the year, which takes place at the beginning of February, within the major festivals of San Blas.
+This fair, which officially opens the bull season in Spain, takes place in the La Candelaria bullring, inaugurated in 2003.

+The town has as patrons San Blas and La Candelaria (2 and 3 February), chosen only by the coincidence of their festivity with the arrival, in 1574, of the royal procession carrying the mortal remains of Emperor Carlos I, on the way to the Monastery of El Escorial, reason why it is included in the so-called Imperial Route of the Community of Madrid.